What is a tax credit?

 An example of tax credits vs tax deductions

 Belle Pointe is the primary owner of Pens Inc., a C corporation.
-In 2020, her business exceeded expectations and she expects to finish the year with $100,000 in taxable income.
+In 2023, her business exceeded expectations and she expects to finish this year with $100,000 in taxable income.
 Knowing that will mean a large tax bill at tax time, Belle is trying to decide how to spend money to earn tax credits or tax deductions.
-After reviewing her income statement and cash flows, she decides she has $10,000 to spend.
+After reviewing her income statement, balance sheet, and cash flows, she decides she has $10,000 to spend.

 Belle is considering two options.
 She wants to cut her business’s energy usage.
 She knows that there’s a tax credit for cutting her energy usage by 50%.
 By using the full $10,000, Belle knows she can hit this 50% mark.
 The tax credit is valued at $1.80 per square foot.
 With an office of 1,200 square feet, her tax credit would be worth $2,160 (1,200 x $1.80).